FiaFia/Python/README.md

 # Python
-PythonCodeforLiaoXuefeng

-This is for saving python script which practice LiaoXuefeng's Python
+This is for saving python script during learning Python